DishantB0411/nl2sql_app/README.md

 This project is licensed under the MIT License.
 You can find the full license text in the `LICENSE` file in the repository.

-© 2025, [Your Name].
+© 2025, [Dishant Bothra].
 All Rights Reserved.